Fannie Criss: Personal life

 Criss married William Thornton Payne in 1895 and purchased a home on West Leigh Street, located in an affluent area in Richmond.
-Criss operated her dressmaking business from this location.
+Criss operated her dressmaking business from this location, although she often took trips to the fashion hub of New York to acquire luxury materials and contemporary patterns.
+According to the 1900 and 1920 Federal Censuses, Criss and Payne are placed at 1012 West Leigh Street and 106 East Leigh Street, respectively.
+This is important to note because homes built on this street were considered highly sough after by Black professionals.

 Criss's marriage to Payne did not last long and she later married William White and the couple relocated to New York City around 1918, acquiring a brownstone townhouse in the Harlem neighborhood at 219 West 137th Street.

 Criss continued to operate her dressmaking business from this location, which thrived as she began to design for wealthy black women, Broadway stars and movie actresses.
 Criss's flamboyant and free spirited personality made her home in New York "which was filled with nice furniture and lots of silver and pretty things" a haven for the city's most influential Blacks.

 Fannie Criss died on February 2, 1942, at the age of 76 in New York.